How Far Ahead Do LLMs Plan? Uncovering the Latent Horizon in Chain-of-Thought Reasoning: Related Works and Discussions

 \section{Related Works and Discussions}

 There can be many implications brought by the \emph{myopic} planning horizon uncovered in this work.
 Since the model cannot plan the end from the beginning, it must initiate the dynamic reasoning as an necessary act of state searching and exploration.
 Therefore, explicit planning within CoT can be important, as empirically validated by recent works \cite{wang-etal-2023-plan,wang2025planning,wang2026latent}.
 The exploitation of latent signals from CoT dynamics can be significant to various LLM characteristics and applications.
-For instance, recent works have investigated to utilize latent signals to compress CoT \cite{li2025compressing,zhang2025reasoningmeetslaws,singh2026llmsencodefunctionalimportance}, steer model behavior \cite{sheng2025reasoningstrengthplanninglarge}, perform early stop of CoT \cite{afzal-etal-2025-knowing}, and improve model training \cite{huang-etal-2025-enhancing}.
+For instance, recent works have investigated to utilize latent signals to compress CoT \cite{zhang2025reasoningmeetslaws,li2026making}, steer model behavior \cite{sheng2026on,li2026efficient}, perform early stop of CoT \cite{afzal-etal-2025-knowing,singh2026llmsencodefunctionalimportance,li2026making}, and improve model training \cite{huang-etal-2025-enhancing}.
+Thus, we believe understanding the underlying CoT dynamics is significant to address in research.

 To understand the internal states of LLMs, prior works have conducted probing studies on Transformers' hidden states to address truthful responses \cite{azaria-mitchell-2023-internal, liu-etal-2024-enhancing-language,gottesman-geva-2024-estimating,chen2025deephiddencognitionfacilitates}, assess world knowledge representation \cite{patel2022mapping,li2023emergent} or the global planning prior to CoT generation \cite{dong2025emergent}.
+In terms of probing methods, in addition to training probers on LLM hidden states as in \cite{dong2025emergent}, other methods have been proposed as well, such as Patchscopes \cite{ghandeharioun2024patchscopes}.
+In this work, we opt in probers for the flexibility predicting various targets, as we have three probing dimensions described in \cref{sec:horizon}.

-Other works focus on CoT dynamics apart from probing. \citet{wang2025beyond} finds that only about 20\% tokens are of high entropy. \citet{bigelow2025forking} proposes a sampling-based method for pivot token identification. \citet{ton2025understanding} proposes a methodology to quantify information gain at each CoT step. \cite{shao2025continuous} proposes CoT Several works have also identified that CoT could bring negative impact in certain scenarios \cite{sprague2025to,liu2025mind}.
+Apart from probing, prior works have studied CoT dynamics from different aspects. \citet{wang2025beyond} finds that only about 20\% tokens are of high entropy. \citet{bigelow2025forking} proposes a sampling-based method for pivot token identification. \citet{ton2025understanding} proposes a methodology to quantify information gain at each CoT step. \cite{shao2025continuous} proposes CoT Several works have also identified that CoT could bring negative impact in certain scenarios \cite{sprague2025to,liu2025mind}.

 In additional to analyses related to CoT dynamics, studies on Transformers' learnability and expressibility have highlighted the functional necessity of CoT on certain problems.
 Several works have focused on the theoretical limitation of Transformers, where it fails to perform soft multi-step reasoning within one step \cite{bhattamishra-etal-2023-simplicity,merrill-sabharwal-2023-parallelism,li2024chain}, and only intermediate CoT steps can derive length generalization \cite{anil2022exploring,xiao2025generalizing} and compositional reasoning \cite{wies2023subtask,abbe2024how,zubic2025limits}, making CoT indispensable especially for compositional problems.
 Our experiments in this work generally align with those findings.